United States Army Basic Training: Phase I

+Newly arrived trainees in 2nd Platoon, D Company, 1st Battalion, 13th Infantry Regiment carry a simulated litter during the "First 100 yards" and are debriefed afterwards, November 2022.

-The event “The First 100 Yards,” an homage to their lineage of closing the last 100 yards of the fight (no more shark attack), incorporates teamwork into a competition that features mental and physical challenges on the day they arrive to their basic training company.
+The event “The First 100 Yards,” an homage to their lineage of closing the last 100 yards of the fight (succeeding the "shark attack"), incorporates teamwork into a competition that features mental and physical challenges on the day they arrive to their basic training company.

 During Phase I or the "Red Phase," recruits are subject to "Total Control," meaning their every action is monitored and constantly corrected by drill sergeants.
 Recruits are often subjected to group corrective action for even minor infractions, the purpose being to develop an acute attention to detail and foster a sense of common responsibility among the unit.

 Week 1

 Week 1 begins with the recruits meeting the drill sergeants who will be responsible for their training throughout BCT.
 The drill sergeants pick up their recruits from Reception Battalion and either transport or march them to their company area.
 The company area is the common area for the entire company (up to 240 recruits).

 Upon arrival at the company area, recruits are divided into their platoons and begin the "First 100 Yards", where Trainees begin to build comradery amongst their platoon and learn the history of the U.S. Army.
-The "First 100 Yards" allows Trainees to begin building cohesive teams from the very beginning of their transformation from civilian into U.S. Army Soldier.
+The "First 100 Yards" allows Trainees to begin building cohesive teams from the very beginning of their transformation from civilian into U.S. Army soldier.